kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 ### Q1.105
 During cholecystectomy, which of the following _gross features of the gallbladder_ is noticed?

-	A. The fundus is completely retroperitoneal - F
+	A. The fundus is completely retroperitoneal
-	B. The neck is wide and dilated - F
+	B. The neck is wide and dilated
 	C. The body is in relation, via its undersurface, with the start of the jejunum
 	D. The cystic duct of the gallbladder courses independently to the duodenum
 	E. The fundus of the gallbladder usually lies at the tip of the ninth costal cartilage, in the midclavicular line

 #### Answer: C. The body is in relation, via its undersurface, with the start of the jejunum - *FALSE* = E. The fundus of the gallbladder usually lies at the tip of the ninth costal cartilage, in the midclavicular line - TRUE
-- The gallbladder is a conical or pear-shaped musculomembranous sac, lodged in a fossa on the under-surface of the right lobe of the liver, and extending from near the right extremity of the porta to the anterior border of the organ.
-It measures from 7 to 10cm in length, 2.5cm in breadth at its widest part, and holds from 30 to 35ml.
-It is divided into a fundus, body and neck.
-The fundus, or broad extremity, is directed downwards, forwards and to the right, and projects beyond the anterior border of the liver; the body and neck are directed upwards and backwards to the left.
-The upper surface of the gallbladder is attached to the liver by connective tissue and vessels.
-The under-surface is covered by peritoneum, which is reflected on to it from the surface of the liver.
-Occasionally the whole of the organ is invested by the serous membrane, and is then connected to the liver by a kind of mesentery.
-The body is in relation, by its upper surface, with the liver, by its under-surface with the start of the transverse colon, and farther back, usually, with the upper end of the descending portion of the duodenum, although sometimes with the superior portion of the duodenum or pyloric end of the stomach.
-The fundus is completely invested by peritoneum; it is in relation in front, with the abdominal wall, immediately below the ninth costal cartilage; and behind with the transverse colon.
-The neck is narrow and curves upon itself like the letter S; at its point of connection with the cystic duct it presents a well-marked constriction.
-The cystic duct, about 4cm long, runs backwards, downwards and to the left from the neck of the gallbladder, and joins the hepatic duct to form the common bile duct.
+- Gallbladder is a conical or pear-shaped musculomembranous sac
+	- lodged in a fossa on the under-surface of the right lobe of the liver
+	- extending from near the right extremity of porta to anterior border of organ
+- It measures from 7 to 10cm in length, 2.5cm in breadth at its widest part, and holds from 30 to 35ml. - It is divided into Fundus, Body, Neck and Duct

+##### Gallbladder - Fundus
+- Fundus, or broad extremity, is directed
+	- downwards, forwards and to the right, and
+	- projects beyond the anterior border of the liver;
+	- body and neck are directed upwards and backwards to the left
+	- uupper surface of the gallbladder is attached to the liver by connective tissue and vessels. 		- under-surface is covered by peritoneum, which is reflected on to it from the surface of the liver.
+- Occasionally the whole of the organ is invested by the serous membrane
+	- and is then connected to the liver by a kind of mesentery
+- completely invested by peritoneum
+	- In relation in front, with Abdominal Wall
+	- **Immediately below ninth costal cartilage - in  mid-clavicular line**
+	- Behind with Transverse Colon

+##### Gallbladder - Body
+- Body is in relation
+	- By upper surface, with Liver
+	- By under-surface with start of Transverse Colon
+	- And farther back, usually, with upper end of descending portion of Duodenum
+- Although sometimes with superior portion of Duodenum or pyloric end of Stomach

+##### Gallbladder - Neck & Duct
+- Neck is narrow and curves upon itself like the letter S
+	- at point of connection with Cystic Duct it presents a well-marked constriction
+- Cystic Duct, is about 4cm long
+	- Runs backwards, downwards and to left from neck of gallbladder
+	- Joins Hepatic Duct to form Common Bile Duct (CBD)

 ### Q1.106
 The Budd–chiari syndrome is a rare disorder characterised by marked narrowing and occlusion of the hepatic veins resulting in hepatomegaly, ascites and pain in the right upper quadrant of the abdomen.
 Which of the following statements about the _hepatic veins_ is true?